The SolutionSet class stores the result of solving a

 A SolutionSet object separates information into several layers:

-listcontaining the core multi-run optimization outputs.
-This typically includes the run design, the run summary table, and the list of individualSolutionobjects.summaryA named
+listcontaining the core solving outputs.
+This typically includes the run design, the run summary table, and the stored run-level solution objects used internally by multiscape.summaryA named

 listcontaining user-facing summaries aggregated across runs when such summaries are available.diagnosticsA named